 TGI Fridays.
 Another U.S. standard in the middle of the Pacific.
 A new treat for Guam residents and very popular with Asian visitors who want to experience a bit of Americana.
 Two locations, Tumon hotel area and Hagatna across from the Hagatna Marina.

 Tony Roma’s.
 Miami’s famous Tony Roma’s now has two locations on Guam, the Royal Orchid Hotel in central Tumon and a new location in the Hagatna Mall.
 Tony Roma’s features barbeque ribs, dinners and cocktails.

 Caliente Taqueria.
 One of my favorite Guam restaurants.
 No frills and Mexican decor.
 Just great authentic Mexican cuisine.
 The food is outstanding and very reasonably priced.
 Order from the counter and watch your favorite dish being prepared.
-This is probably the most authentic Mexican cuisine in the Western Pacific.
+This is probably the most authentic Mexican cuisine on Guam.
 Just my opinion, but I do like Mexican and Caliente does it right.
 I also like the help yourself salsa, chips and sour cream bar.
 If you are on Guam and like Mexican food, but be sure to give Caliente a try.